vidyasree321/github_basics/README.md

 ### Add your name to the 'Make your Work Permanent' section

-Open CONTRIBUTORS.md in your preferred code editor and your name to push
+Open this file in your preferred code editor and add your name to the table [here](#make-your-work-permanent)

 ---